zencart/documentation/content/dev/developer_environment.md

 By default you will get warnings if you don't rename the `admin` folder and delete the `zc_install` folder.

-To eliminate these warnings, create a file called `admin/includes/extra_configures/dev-skip_admin_rename.php`.  add the following 2 entries:
+To eliminate these warnings, create a file called `admin/includes/extra_configures/dev-skip_admin_rename.php`.
+Add the following 2 entries:
 ```php
     define('ADMIN_BLOCK_WARNING_OVERRIDE', 'true');
     define('WARN_INSTALL_EXISTENCE', '0');